Sean-Hinkley/French/README.md

 Done:
-  #1 added a partial file for Footer and Header
+  #1 added a partial file for Footer and Header \n
   #2 limited access of admins to editing sections making it so developers can only change that stuff
   #3 remade the Sections index page
   #4 remade the events index page